Rollback any driver in Windows 10

 You can use this method to get back to the previous driver version for any device that is causing issues in your computer.

-Congratulations, you have just rolled back driver in Windows 10 all by yourself.
+Congratulations, you have just Rollback any driver In Windows 10 all by yourself.
 If you would like to read more helpful articles and tips about various software and hardware visit errortools.com daily.

 Perform a full system scan using DRIVERFIX.
 To do so, follow the instructions below.